Abhishek-Balram/asset-failure-prediction/README.md

 ### 5.1 Challenge: No access to proprietary data
-Real industrial condition-monitoring data is almost always locked behind NDAs because it can reveal production volumes, proprietary processes or even safety incidents.
+Real industrial condition-monitoring data is almost always locked behind NDAs

 **My solution**: I used the public (albeit synthetic) *AI4I 2020* dataset.
 While the signals are simulated, the generators were calibrated on real bearings and motors so the failure modes and feature interactions remain realistic enough to prototype on.
-Using a public dataset also means anyone can reproduce my results without special permissions.
+Using a public dataset also means anyone can reproduce my results.

 ### 5.2 Challenge: Target leakage in the raw data
 During exploratory analysis I noticed five columns (`TWF`, `HDF`, `PWF`, `OSF`, `RNF`) that directly flag specific failure modes.
 Leaving them in would let the model "cheat" because they are derived from the same ground-truth label I'm trying to predict.